ptdewey/frc-scouting-database/README.md

 4. Run ```Rscript main.R {event_key}``` from the command line or in [RStudio](https://posit.co/downloads/)
 5. Your output csv files can be found within the `output/{event_name}` directory

+If you would like a Google Colab/Jupyter Notebook implementation I can make one available upon request.

 ## Dependencies:

 | Name              | Version    |